-- Discomfort, pain, or pressure in the chest caused by an inadequate blood supply to the heart. Pain may also be felt in the neck, jaw, or arms.

 Beta-blocker -- A drug that slows heart rate, lowers blood pressure, controls chest pain, and helps reduce the risk of heart attack in patients with a history of heart attack.

 Cardiac Catheterization (angiogram) -- A test used to diagnose heart disease.
-During the procedure a catheter is inserted into an artery, usually in the leg or arm, and contrast dye is injected into the arteries and heart.
+During the procedure a catheter is inserted into an artery, usually in the leg, wrist, or arm, and contrast dye is injected into the arteries and heart.
 X-rays of the arteries and heart are taken.

 Catheter -- A slender, hollow, flexible tube.